 8. No Brick & Mortar Bank

-Schwab doesn’t have brick-and-mortar banks.
+Schwab doesn’t have brick-and-mortar banks, just brick-and-mortar brokerage offices.
 You won’t even find Schwab ATMs.

-Instead, they operate their banking services exclusively online.
+Instead, they operate their banking services exclusively online unless you want to deposit a check in-person at one of their brokerage offices.
 Many people don’t mind this, especially with online-only banks becoming increasingly common.

 9. Cash Deposits Aren’t Possible